-As of June 30, 2016, the CDWC project has treated approximately 326,154.47 acre-feet of contaminated groundwater and has removed approximately 14,965.80 lbs. of VOCs, perchlorate and NDMA.
+As of June 30, 2017, the CDWC project has treated approximately 340,696.76 acre-feet of contaminated groundwater and has removed approximately 16,166.6 lbs. of VOCs, perchlorate and NDMA.

-After losing their Plant 139 and Plant140 wellfields to the BPOU contamination, SWS constructed new production wells at their Plant 121, Plant 142 and Plant 151 properties.
-The interim project also included the construction of pipelines that will allow for better operational flexibility and provide additional supply to their affected service area.
+After losing its Plant 139 and Plant140 wellfields to the BPOU contamination, SWS constructed new production wells at its Plant 121, Plant 142 and Plant 151 properties.
+The interim project also included the construction of pipelines that will allow for better operational flexibility and provide additional supply to its affected service area.